Interceptor Operation Basics

-- How is the InterceptorThe Interceptor is a service installed on the Lync / Skype for Business Front End(s).
-It monitors all the calls going over it.
-When a call going to or coming from an Agent it will come in to action.
-By intercepting that call and redirecting it you the Anywhere365, it lets you manage the Direct Inbound and Outbound dialogues of the Agents. configured?
+How is the InterceptorThe Interceptor is a service installed on the Skype for Business Front End(s).
+It monitors all the calls passing over it.
+When a call is going to or coming from an Agent it will come into action.
+By intercepting that call and redirecting it to Anywhere365, it lets you manage the direct inbound and outbound dialogues of the contact center agents. configured?

-- In the settings you can configure which UCCUCC stands for Unified Contact Center and consists of a queue that can be handled by Agents Each Contact Center has its own settings, interactive voice response questions and Agent with specific skills.
-Agents can be member of, or sign up to, one or more Contact Centers..
+In the settings you can configure which UCCUCC stands for Unified Contact Center and consists of a queue that can be handled by Agents.
+Each UCC has its own settings, interactive voice response questions and Agents with specific skills.
+Agents can be member of, or sign up to, one or more UCCs..
 Make sure that every settings is correct.
 In case of a connection, check if the server can be pinged on the correct port.

-- On this GoLive website there is a usefully FAQ available.
+On this GoLive website there is a FAQ available.
 In here we place frequent questions we receive on the support portal and post them with solution.

 The Anywhere365 Interceptor also keeps a log file.

 This log file looks a bit different from the UCC core log file.
 This file keeps track of every event the Interceptor haves.

 2015-08-12 13:00:05,346 SipRequestReRouter INFO - AgentsChanged received: ucc_ : 1 on url http://ucc.domain.net:10000, outbound = True, inbound = False, discard agents = False, inter user recording disabled = True

 In the example above, the Interceptor received Agent changes from a UCC.